typestack/class-validator/README.md

 In your custom decorators you can also use `ValidationConstraint`.
 Lets create another custom validation decorator called `IsUserAlreadyExist`:

-1. First lets create a ValidationConstraint and decorator:
+1. Create a ValidationConstraint and decorator:

     ```typescript
     import {registerDecorator, ValidationOptions, ValidatorConstraint, ValidatorConstraintInterface, ValidationArguments} from "class-validator";